gazay/talks/README.md

 ### Using talks with espeak

-You can configure your `talks` usage even on MacOS X for using [espeak](http://espeak.sourceforge.net):
+You can configure your `talks` engine even to tell MacOS X to use [espeak](http://espeak.sourceforge.net):

 `~/.talksrc`
 ```yml
 engine: 'espeak'
 ```

-Otherwise `talks` will set engine by default to `say` on MacOS X and to `espeak` on all other OS if command `which espeak` returns something than empty string.
+Otherwise `talks` will set engine by default.
+It will be set to `say` on MacOS X and to `espeak` on all other OS-es if command `which espeak` returns non-empty string.

-For espeak you have different set of voices and many languages (which this gem not support yet).
+You can even configure your language in espeak (this gem still doesn't support different languages).
 Voices for espeak:

 ```ruby
 Talks.voices[:espeak]